 Despite the large spatial and temporal variability of hydrological parameters and sewage emission, an attempt was made to compare the sediment burden of coprostanol with the expected discharge from BA outfall.
 The massive vertical flux of coprostanol results in its rapid buildup in superficial sediments, which contain 24 ± 19 g/m2 of this sterol in the top 5-cm layer.
 Human coprostanol excretion depends on multiple factors such as diet, water intake, lifestyle and genetic differences, resulting in daily emission varying from <0.2 to >2 g/day per capita (Walker et al., 1982; Keller and Jahreis, 2004; Daughton et al., 2012).
 Considering an average coprostanol excretion of 1 g/day per capita and taking into account that the sewer network serves 6 × 106 people (www.aysa.com.ar), the expected sewer discharge of coprostanol can be roughly estimated to be 2200 tons/year.
 As previously discussed, coprostanol undergoes an extensive degradation at the water-sediment interface, so based its accumulation efficiency estimated in this work (6.5%) from 2200 tons/year only 142 tons/year would be effectively preserved in sediments.
-Considering an average outfall plume area of 25 km2 (Roberts and Villegas, 2016) in which most of the sewage material would settle down and a sedimentation rate of 4.7 cm/year, the expected coprostanol inventory for the top 5 cm layer (averaged for the whole plume area) would be 6.0 g/m2.
-This value is in the lower range of the estimated BA inventory (24 ± 19 g/m2) which considers sediments sampled close to the sewer outfall (0.5 km) neglecting the rapid coprostanol decrease usually observed with distance from sources (Venkatesan and Kaplan, 1990; LeBlanc et al., 1992; Bachtiar et al, 1996) .
+Considering an average outfall plume area of 25 km2 (Roberts and Villegas, 2016) in which most of the sewage material would settle down and a sedimentation rate of 4.7 cm/year, the expected coprostanol inventory for the top 5 cm layer would be 6.0 g/m2 ( [5 cm / 4.7 cm/year] x [1.42 x 108 g/year / 2.5 x 107 m2] ).
+This simplistic estimation, based on a homogenous coprostanol settling over the whole plume area, do not takes into account the rapid coprostanol decrease usually observed with distance from sources (Venkatesan and Kaplan, 1990; LeBlanc et al., 1992; Bachtiar et al, 1996).
+Therefore, the expected coprostanol inventory (6.0 g/m2) is lower than the one based on our measurements (24 ± 19 g/m2), which considers sediments sampled close to the sewer outfall (0.5 km), where most of the coprostanol settling takes place .

 Conclusions

-Overall, the highly polluted BA site leads to an shows enhanced sterol preservation reflecting higher sedimentation rates and prevailing anoxic conditions leading to a remarkably high The massive discharge of crude sewage at Buenos Aires (BA) resulted in huge vertical fluxes of highly organic particles enriched in fecal sterols, which were further intensified during the warm and rainy period due to enhanced terrestrial runoff.
-Settling material presented a clear predominance of coprostanol, and a high coprostanol/epicoprostanol ratio, comparable to sewage sludge, reflecting high inputs of fresh sewage material.
-Despite the sterol degradation that takes places at the water/sediment interface, coprostanol readily accumulates in surficial sediments, reaching concentrations that are among the highest reported in literature.
-In contrast, at the relatively pristine northern site (N), vertical particle fluxes were 7-times lower and sterol concentrations both in settling material and sediments were 2-3 orders of magnitude lower, dominated by plant sterols such as sitosterol, stigmasterol and campesterol.
-The higher vertical fluxes and prevailing anoxic conditions near the sewer favored sterol preservation, as indicated by the relatively high accumulation efficiencies compared with N. Nevertheless, at both sites epicoprostanol, cholestanol and plant sterols had the highest accumulation efficiencies reflecting both in situ production and the differential resistance to degradation.
+The simultaneous analysis of sterols in settling material and underlying sediments allowed the identification of sources, the calculation of vertical fluxes and the evaluation of early diagenetic changes.
+The massive inputs of anthropogenic organic matter at the Buenos Aires (BA) area of the Rio de la Plata estuary cause remarkable alterations in the fluxes and signature of particulate sterols.
+Effectively, huge vertical fluxes of highly organic particles enriched in fecal sterols, i.e. coprostanol, comparable to raw sewage sludge are observed at this site.
+These anthropogenic discharges are further intensified during warm-rainy periods due to enhanced sewage discharge and terrestrial runoff.
+In contrast, at a relatively pristine northern site (N), vertical particle fluxes and particulate sterol concentrations are 3-7 orders of magnitude lower, with a composition dominated by plant sterols i.e. sitosterol, stigmasterol and campesterol, derived from terrestrial vegetation.
+The sterols signature of underlying sediments reflects the early diagenetic alteration occurring at the water/sediment interface.
+Thus, compared to settling material, the concentrations decrease 10-20 times and the composition shows an enrichment of degradation products, i.e. cholestanol, epicoprostanol and stigmastanol.
+The accumulation efficiency of sterols in sediments varies according to the differential resistance of individual sterols and in situ production.
+Overall, the combination of higher sedimentation rates and prevailing anoxic conditions in the highly polluted BA site results in enhanced sterol preservation with a remarkably high coprostanol accumulation which is among the highest ever reported in the literature.

 Acknowledgements